gekatateam/neptunus/docs/CONFIGURATION.md

 </tr>
 </table>

-It also means that the order of processors depends on their index in a list.
-One map in a list can contain several different plugins, but in this case their order will be random.
+This also means that the order of processors depends on their index in the list.
+One map in a list can contain several different plugins, but in this case their order is random.

-An alias can be assigned to each plugin - it will be applied to logs and metrics.
-Each alias must be unique across all pipeline.
+An alias can be assigned to each plugin; it will be applied to logs and metrics.
+Each alias must be unique across the entire pipeline.

-Also, you can override concrete plugin log level using `log_level` parameter.
-It overrides pipeline (if configured) and application level.
+You can also override a plugin's log level using the `log_level` parameter.
+It overrides the pipeline log level (if configured) and the application log level.